St Marys Cathedral, Edinburgh, Architect, Photo, George Gilbert Scott, Building

 George Gilbert Scott won a Royal Gold Medal in 1859, became Professor of Architecture at the Royal Academy (1866-1873), and was knighted in 1872.

-One of George Gilbert Scott's most famous buildings - St Pancras Station Hotel - is set in 2005 to once again become a hotel, with apartments included.
+One of George Gilbert Scott’s most famous buildings – St Pancras Station Hotel – is once again a hotel, with apartments included.

 To see all projects in Edinburgh on a map please follow this link

 St Peter’s Church